 VERMONT FOODBANK is the state’s largest hunger-relief organization, serving Vermont through a network of food shelves, meal sites, shelters, senior centers and youth programs.
 In FY2015, the Vermont Foodbank distributed 10 million pounds of food to 153,100 Vermonters.
 The Vermont Foodbank, a member of Feeding America, is nationally recognized as one of the most effective and efficient nonprofits and food banks in the nation.
 Learn more at www.vtfoodbank.org.

-THE WORKS BAKERY CAFE — community cafes featuring delicious sandwiches made with hormone and antibiotic meats and local cage-free eggs, served on artisan breads and traditional N.Y. style bagels.
+THE WORKS BAKERY CAFE — community cafes featuring delicious sandwiches made with hormone-free and antibiotic-free meats and local cage-free eggs, served on artisan breads and traditional N.Y. style bagels.

 YANKEE FARM CREDIT is a farmers credit cooperative.
 It is part of the national Farm Credit System created by Congress in 1916.
 Yankee Farm Credit provides $450 million in loans to 1,300 customers throughout Vermont and neighboring counties in New York and New Hampshire.
 The association also provides financial services including recordkeeping, tax preparation, and crop insurance.
 Yankee Farm Credit serves all types of agriculture including the forest products industry.
 The cooperative is owned by its member-customers and governed by farmer-directors.
 A portion of profits is returned to members as patronage refunds.
 For more information please see www.yankeeaca.com.